What is a humanist ceremony?

 A note about humanist weddings

 Unlike church marriages, humanist marriages are not currently legally recognised in England and Wales.
-If a couple has a humanist wedding, they also need to visit a register office to have a legally binding civil marriage.
 Humanists UK campaign against this inequality (we’ll learn more about this next week).
-In Scotland, where humanist marriages are legally recognised, demand has soared, and there are now more humanist marriages each year than Church of Scotland or Catholic marriages.
+In Scotland, where humanist marriages have been legally recognised since 2005, demand has soared, and there are now more humanist marriages each year than Church of Scotland or Catholic marriages.
+Humanist marriages are also legally recognised in Northern Ireland.

 Watching out for recurring themes